 Women in Sciences Programme - Year 12

 The Oxford colleges of Jesus, Trinity and Wadham, host 100 young women scientists from state schools in Wales, London, the North East and Oxford.
 This part residential part day-event offers exploration of a variety of science topics: from life on other planets to bioengineering.
 Attendees may also attend skills and admissions workshops such as personal statement writing, how to reading an academic journal and admissions tests preparation.
-The event usually runs in mid-March and students may apply independently from February.
+The event usually runs at some point from mid-March to late June and students may apply independently.
 Find out more here.

 Jesus College Seren Summer School – Year 12

 Jesus College’s flagship event – the Jesus College Seren Summer School – is the highlight of the Jesus summer events programme and sees the College welcome 75 Year 12 Seren learners for a one-week residential in Oxford!
-Applicants will need to apply for this programme by the 29th January 2021.
 See the Oxford Cymru and The Seren Network page for more information.

 Teacher Summer Schools